Monday, December 6, 2021

 Advantages of wearing buttons on the outside

 The advantages of wearing buttons on the outside are the additional style and design choices from having buttons on display.
 While it may not be appropriate for a traditional business suit, you can wear colored buttons to accent the waistline and braces on different outfits.
+Women tended to do this in the past.

 Clara Bows wears braces with accented, exterior buttons on her high waist shorts

-The other advantage of having exterior buttons is at the rear.
+Another advantage of having exterior buttons is at the rear.
 As you bend forward, buttons on the outside allow your brace tabs to follow your spine and support your pants at the rear.
 Buttons sewn on the inside would pull on the waistline, as it creates a tangent from your spine.

 In addition, when wearing a vest, buttons sewn on the outside allow the vest to slide down the brace tab and onto the pants, whereas the vest can get stopped up when it slides down on buttons sewn on the inside.